jlopez1172/jlopez1172/README.md

 👋 Hi, I’m Joshua Lopez

-🔐 Aspiring Cybersecurity Analyst | 💻 IT Professional with 16+ Years in Software & Cloud Support
+🔐 Senior Technical Support Engineer | 💻 IT Professional with 16+ Years in Software & Cloud Support
 🎓 Currently Pursuing a Master’s in Cybersecurity @ California Lutheran University (Class of 2026)
 📍 Based in Los Angeles | 🌐 Open to remote & hybrid roles